McGranahanLab/Guidebook/UCL_cluster_beginner_tutorial.md

 #$ -pe smp 8
 ```

-However, one should note that `tmem` and `h_vmem` specify amount of RAM _per core_, i.e. in the example above a total amount of requested RAM is 1G * 8cores = 8G.
+However, one should note that `tmem` and `h_vmem` specify amount of RAM _per core_, i.e. in the example above a total amount of requested RAM is 1G x 8cores = 8G.
 And in the example below:

 ```
 #!/bin/bash